 The Department welcomes transfer students to the program.
 A high proportion of students in the undergraduate program are transfer students from other universities and colleges or from other programs at UMaine.
 Our curriculum is flexible to accommodate transfer students.
 See Frequently Asked Questions for Transfer Students.

-Links below provide more information on the undergraduate curriculum, courses, scholarships and the faculty in the Department of Wildlife Ecology, Fisheries, and Conservation Biology.
+Links at the top of the page provide more information on the undergraduate curriculum, courses, scholarships and the faculty in the Department of Wildlife, Fisheries, and Conservation Biology.
 If you would like additional information or application materials, please call, write or email us.